jstep21/dnd-notes/dnd.md

 that he demands control of Dontrell's operation - he can either submit or fight for control.
 Dontrell wasn't intimidated and asks Mitchell what he wants control of - Mitchell says everything and a battle ensues.

-Dontrell transforms into a green skinned warlock.
+Dontrell transforms into a _green skinned warlock_.
 Mitchell took some damage from a surprise attack, then casts fire shield and teleports away towards the door.
 Sean sends himself into a rage then his tattoos glow as he channels fire into his attack.
 He swings his battleaxe in a sweep across the first person he sees.
 The axe sticks to his side.
 His next attack does critical damage and he ends up killing 3 total enemies and damages another.
 Teddy attacks the nearest